-Proper PPE (personal protective equipment) should be worn at all times when working on or around electrical equipment.
-Dielectric safety glasses, which feature non-conductive frames and contain zero metal parts reduce the risk of injury in the case of electrical exposure.
+Proper PPE (personal protective equipment) should be worn when working on or around electrical equipment.
+Dielectric safety glasses, which feature non-conductive frames and contain zero metal parts reduce the risk of injury during electrical exposure.

 What Does Dielectric Eyewear Mean?

 Dielectric safety glasses are made with a non-conducting frame and have no metal parts, insulating against electricity.
 Wearing non-conducting safety gear reduces the chances of an accidental electrical discharge and helps to minimize injury during an electrical accident.

 Dielectric protective eyewear is recommended for anyone working around electrical hazards, including electrical linemen, electronic repair technicians, battery maintenance and testing personnel, mechanics, and industrial machine repair technicians.
 Keep in mind that additional safety equipment may be required for specific situations.
 Make sure you perform a thorough risk assessment before performing any electrical work.